heyhellomat/digiforms/README.md

 # Freecodecamp
 I would like to say thanks for all people who help this project be builded, and in special say thanks to Freecodecamp - a free platform to learn and improve coding skills.

+See the topic about this project being created: https://www.freecodecamp.org/forum/t/creating-the-digiforms/296659

 # Why use digiforms?
 The digiforms learn with the community and use data to create better forms.
 Is the power of data helping developers make the web.